MolBIFFM/diana/README.md

 The function used to combine edge confidence scores from in IntAct, MINT and STRING, and, lacking of corresponding score, 1.0 for all interactions from BioGRID, CORUM and Reactome.
 The combined score is reflected by edge transparency in Cytoscape.
-By default any edge receives a score of 1.0.
-Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, and `"number"`, the number of queried databases supporting the protein-protein interaction.
+By default, `null`, any edge receives a score of 1.0 and edges are not transparent.
+Available settings are `null`, `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`,and `"number"`, the number of queried databases supporting the protein-protein interaction.

 ---